govuk-once/onward-journey-aws/app/README.md

 ### Pytest and DeepEval
 We have a suite of quasi-integration tests using `pytest` and `DeepEval` which currently test the routing and output behaviour of the Orchestrator lambda.
 The tests are located in the `tests/orchestrator/test_handley.py` file.

+The same tests will run regardless of whether you use the `pytest` or `deepeval` command, but the output in the terminal will differ.

-To run these tests, you must be logged into the authenticated GDS AWS shell (`gds aws <role-name> -- $SHELL`).
+To run the tests using the following commands, you must be logged into the authenticated GDS AWS shell (`gds aws <role-name> -- $SHELL`) and be in the `tests/orchestrator` directory.

-From the `tests/orchestrator` directory, run either:
+#### Pytest

-`pytest test_handler.py` - this will run the tests with a minimal logging output.
+Using Pytest, the tests will run with a minimal logging output.
+You will only see the judge agent's reasoning in the event of a test failure.

-or

-`deepeval test run test_handler.py` - this will run the tests and provide comprehensive logging, including a summary of the judge agent's reasoning.
+To run all tests:

+`pytest test_handler.py`

 To run a single test, append the test function name as per the following example:

 `pytest test_handler.py::test_kb_not_relevant_routes_to_crm_no_live_chat`
-`

-or
+#### DeepEval

+DeepEval provides comprehensive logging, including a summary of the judge agent's reasoning (including for passing tests).

+To run all tests:

+`uv run deepeval test run test_handler.py`

+To run a single test, append the test function name as per the following example:

-`deepeval test run test_handler.py::test_kb_not_relevant_routes_to_crm_no_live_chat`
+`uv run deepeval test run test_handler.py::test_kb_not_relevant_routes_to_crm_no_live_chat`

 ### Integration post-deployment
 Verification of the Lambda logic should be performed after deployment using the integration tests located in the **root** `tests/` directory: